 As a pastor of an urban congregation, I have found myself in a conundrum about what it means to “join” or “become” a member of the Church.
 People are not interested in “joining” churches.
 Their reasons range from a lack of trust in the institution, to an inability to see its need, to reluctance in making a commitment.

-Perhaps those of us who are responsible to “teach” and “preach” have lost our ability to speak with integrity about what “joining” actually means.
+Perhaps those of us who are responsible for “teaching” and “preaching” have lost our ability to speak with integrity about what “joining” actually means.

 Of course, my question as pastor was this:

-I don’t think its either/or.
+I don’t think it is either/or.
 It’s both.
 Learning how to hold the tension between the two is a critical skill needed for our ministries.

-Our cities are FULL of these kinds of tension-filled conversations just waiting to be had.
+Our cities are full of these kinds of tension-filled conversations just waiting to be had.
 People are curious and hungry to talk about faith, Jesus, and God.
 They want to know what God has to say about their lives and communities.
-What does he think of their broken relationships, financial hardships, chronic illnesses and physical pain and suffering?
-What would he way about the violence in their homes and community streets, the unjust and broken systems, the elections, and racism?
+What does he think of their broken relationships, financial hardships, chronic illnesses, and physical pain and suffering?
+What would he say about the violence in their homes and community streets, the unjust and broken systems, the elections, and racism?
 Talking about God isn’t enough.
 Trying to convince people to follow Jesus isn’t enough.